Bruna Rangel Lima Sizzles In Red Lace Lingerie On Instagram

 The model noted that additional photos were available on her OnlyFans page.

 In addition, Bruna posted another update on January 23 when she flaunted her figure in lingerie and wore her hair down in a middle part.
 That time, her shiny pink bra was strapless with a small bow in the center.
 Her matching thong had thick side straps with the same bow accent.

-The model struck the Bambi pose on a bed with plaid sheets as she placed her right hand on a pillow with a woven pillowcase.
+The model struck the Bambi pose on a bed with plaid sheets, as she placed her right hand on a pillow with a woven pillowcase.